 Investors are getting spooked by the rising numbers of Covid-19 cases as the Delta variant spreads across the globe.

-This is shaping up to be the worst day for the Dow since a 943-point drop in late October.
+This was the worst day for the Dow since a 943-point drop in late October, and it was the biggest decline this year.
 But the blue chip market barometer has had several even bigger point plunges since the start of 2020 due to concerns about the Covid-19 pandemic.